-Now the bad news is that there is no default option to create a step chart in Excel.
-But, you use some easy to follow steps to create a step chart in no time.
+Now the bad news is in Excel, there is no default option to create a step chart.
+But, you can use some easy to follow steps to create it in no time.

 And, you will also learn the difference between a line chart and a step chart which will help you to select the best chart according to the situation.

-Here we have some differences between a line chart and a step chart.
-These points will help you to understand the importance of a step chart.
+Here we have some differences between a line chart and a step chart and these points will help you to understand the importance of a step chart.

 On the other hand, a line chart is more concerned about showing trends instead of the change.